Novel triple barrier potential for axial gravitational perturbations of a family of Lorentzian wormholes: Stability analysis: Quasi-normal modes and gravitational wave echoes

 $\bullet$ \textbf {Why echo amplitude decreases with increasing $n$?}\\ With increasing $n$ we find the echo amplitude to be decreasing as seen in fig.(\ref{fig:n6n10}).
 This occurs because of the increasing depth of the well for higher geometries which makes it more difficult for a trapped wave to escape from the well.
 So even though the peak height is small and the potential peaks have wide tails for small $n$, we still get higher echo amplitude after `cleaning' because of the small well depth. \\

 $\bullet$ \textbf{How does echo signal change with increasing $m$?}\\ As $m$ increases for a particular $n$, the symmetric peaks on both sides of $\ell=0$ will be reducing in height and finally merging with the central peak to give a single barrier for high $m$.
 As a result the echo amplitude also decreases.
-In fig.(\ref{fig:m3}a) we observe the comparison between echo signals obtained by various cleaning techniques for $n=10,m=3$.
-If we compare relatively with fig.(\ref{fig:n10m2}) we find that the echoes obtained by subtracting the effects of double barrier and well are significantly smaller than the one obtained by subtracting the single barrier for $m=3$ case.\\ Fig.(\ref{fig:m3}b) shows how small the echo signal is for $m=3$ case in comparison to the $m=2$ when we just subtract the single barrier.
+Fig.(\ref{fig:m3}) shows how small the echo signal is for $m=3$ case in comparison to the $m=2$ when we just subtract the single barrier.
 These behaviours are as expected because of the small height of potential peaks.

 From all the above observations regarding the echo structures we can come to the conclusion that the time evolution of a signal in the background of our wormhole geometry is much more diverse and complex because of the triple potential barrier.